 Visualize 2045 is the long-range transportation plan for metropolitan Washington, helping area decisionmakers and residents “visualize” the region’s future.
 The federal government requires that this plan is updated every four years.
-The National Capital Region Transportation Planning Board (TPB) is now updating the plan, to be completed in 2022.
+The National Capital Region Transportation Planning Board (TPB) approved the updated plan on June 15, 2022.
 The TPB is the federally designated metropolitan planning organization (MPO) for metropolitan Washington.
 Working with local, state, regional, and federal partners, the TPB coordinates future plans, provides data and analysis to decision makers, and coordinates regional programs to advance safety, land-use coordination, and more.

 As growing and diverse region, the National Capital Region needs a transportation system that provides a wide range of ways to get around.
 Through TPB and its long-range transportation plan, transportation agencies in the region are working together to provide more convenient and affordable transportation options so that each person can choose what works best for them.